 You can also introduce other functions in the IF statement to make calculations like the AVERAGE function.
-So instead of calculating the average monthly sales amount in separate cell for comparison, you can also calculate average using AVERAGE function within IF statement like;
+So instead of calculating the average monthly sales amount in a separate cell for comparison, you can also calculate the average using the AVERAGE function within an IF statement like;

 =IF(B5>AVERAGE($B$5:$B$14),"Above Average","Below Average")

 You need to make the cells range B5:B14 an absolute range by using $ sign with column and row references, so that it does not change when you copy the formula to other rows as shown above.

 Text values in the IF function are logically tested using the comparison operators Equal to (=) or Not Equal to (<>) and based on TRUE and FALSE results, specified resulting values are returned.

 For example, you need to compare the status of each order, and based on TRUE and FALSE condition arguments you need to return “Done” and “Check Status” values using IF statement, such as;

 Like numbers, date values are also logical tested using comparison operators in the IF function, like Greater Than (>), Greater Than Equal to (>=), Less Than (<), Less Than Equal to (<=), Equal To (=), Not Equal to (<>) and specified values are returned where logical test returns TRUE and FALSE.

 For example, you have data for various orders to various companies and you have an expected delivery date and actual delivery date for each order.
 You want to test if the difference between the actual delivery date and expected delivery date is greater than or equal to 7 days then mark that order “Late”, otherwise mark it as “In-Time”, such as;